-With over 20 years’ experience in Edinburgh’s buy-to-let market and as investors ourselves, we know exactly which properties will deliver high capital and rental yields.
+With over 20 years’ experience in Edinburgh’s buy-to-let market and as investors ourselves, we know exactly which properties will deliver high rental yields and long-term capital growth.

 Put simply, we are your Edinburgh buy-to-let personal shopper.

 There are many more reasons to invest with Cullen Property:

 At Cullen Property we offer an end-to-end investment service from sourcing through acquisition to property management.
 Essentially, Cullen Property is your Edinburgh property ‘personal shopper’ and will handle all things compliance, legislative, marketing, background checking and maintenance for you post-purchase.
 We maximise your ROI by providing high-quality homes to tenants and excellent service.

 Our typical investor will have between £50k and £2m to invest in Edinburgh property and may choose to either purchase properties outright or gear their funds to build a larger portfolio.
 Please look at our Case Studies to see the type of assets we source for our clients.

 Basically, we do everything for you with your Edinburgh property investment so that you don’t even need to visit the property unless you’d like to!